SmartGate: Locations

-In Australia, SmartGate is available at ten international airports:
+In Australia, SmartGates are available at ten international airports:

-New Zealand
+New Zealand (eGates)

 eGate uses biometrics to match the picture of your face in your ePassport with the picture it takes of you at the gate.
 To make sure eGate is able to do this, passengers must look as similar to their ePassport photo as possible.
 Passengers should avoid headwear (including veils, scarfs, and hats) that obscure the face.

 Requirements

-Departing travellers, regardless of age and nationality, can use SmartGate if they have a machine-readable passport and can independently use the machine.